airbytehq/airbyte/docs/faq/data-loading.md

 We truly appreciate any contribution you make to help the community.
 Airbyte will become the open-source standard only if everybody participates.

+## **Can Airbyte support 2-way sync i.e. changes from A go to B and changes from B go to A?**

+We actually do not support this right now.
+There are some details around how we handle schema and tables names that isn't going to work for you in the current iteration.
+If you attempt to do a circular dependency between source and destination, you'll end up with the following A.public.table_foo writes to B.public.public_table_foo to A.public.public_public_table_foo.
+You won't be writing into your original table, which I think is your intention.

 ## **What happens to data in the pipeline if the destination gets disconnected?
 Could I lose data, or wind up with duplicate data when the pipeline is reconnected?**

 Airbyte is architected to prevent data loss or duplication.
 We will display a failure for the sync, and re-attempt it at the next syncing, according to the frequency you set.